ian-lowe/zillow-home-value-data-all-homes/README.md

-# Zillow Home Value Index (ZHVI) for All Home Types, Seasonally Adjusted by County
+# Zillow Home Value Index (ZHVI) for All Home Types by County, Seasonally Adjusted